-How to dress appropriately at a Discussion
+How to dress appropriately at a Discussion in person

-University are requested to wear academical dress (Statutes and Ordinances, Chapter II) to Discussions.
+University are requested to wear academical dress (Statutes and Ordinances, Chapter II) to in-person Discussions.
 The Senate-House Keeper has a small number of spare gowns

 available for use if needed.
 Other attendees, such as unmatriculated staff of